 Government can also promote reliability by taking steps to reduce demand.
-Indeed, this approach can have the most immediate impact on reliability by taking pressure off the system quickly at periods of peak demand.
+Indeed, this approach can have the most immediate impact on reliability by taking pressure off the system by quickly taking pressure off the system at periods of peak demand.
 This, in turn, means that energy companies can serve the same customer load using less capacity.
 Public policies that attempt to reduce demand typically work either by changing the price signals consumers face or by improving energy efficiency.

 Currently, most customers are insulated from fluctuations in wholesale electricity prices.
 Residential consumers typically pay the same amount for each unit of energy consumed, regardless of whether they are using those units of energy in the afternoon of the hottest day of the year or in the middle of the night during the fall.
-Commercial and industrial customers can participate in ISO programs that pay them for shifting their electrical load to non-peak hours or reducing their load when overall demand is highest.
+Commercial and industrial customers can participate in ISO programs that pay them for shifting their electrical load to nonpeak hours or reducing their load when overall demand is highest.
 But still, these prices and payments are generally negotiated ahead of time rather than reflecting the actual value of electricity at the time of usage.
-Policymakers could dampen demand by exposing electricity customers more directly to the wholesale price of electricity, such as requiring that all customers have the option of paying rates that are calculated hourly in real time and that the necessary metering equipment be in place to accommodate this.
-This price exposure should theoretically create a reduction in demand in response to the increase in price.
-Demand response policies, as they are called, should help reduce the need to build additional capacity, since they reduce the peak demand on the system; and they might also reduce overall energy consumption.
+Policymakers could dampen demand by exposing electricity customers more directly to the wholesale price of electricity, perhaps by requiring that all customers have the option of paying rates that are calculated hourly in real time and ensuring that the necessary metering equipment is in place to accommodate this.
+More price exposure should theoretically create a reduction in demand in response to an increase in price.
+Demand response policies, as they are called, should help reduce the need to build additional capacity, since they decrease the peak demand on the system.